ARMmbed/mbed-client/docs/porting-guide.md

 This is also the process to build applications for the mbed Client (including the example application in the release).
 The application declares dependencies on the mbed Client and when it is built, `yotta` ensures that the modules (and anything that they depend on, recursively) are present before building.

-In this release, all the necessary modules for the examples (the ones that the examples depend on) have been pre-installed in the `yotta_modules` directory of each example program, so you do not need to download them separately.
 In general, `yotta` downloads and installs the necessary modules over the internet from the public yotta Registry (which saves published versions of modules) or from a specified source control URL.

 # Components of mbed Client